Cross-border insurance in Europe

 Check-in and lunch

-Dirk Schoenmaker, Senior Fellow
+Dirk Schoenmaker, Non-Resident fellow

 Olav Jones, Deputy Director General, Director Economics & Finance, Insurance Europe

-Chairman of the European Insurance and Occupational Pensions Authority (EIOPA)
+Chairman, European Insurance and Occupational Pensions Authority (EIOPA)

 Deputy Director General, Director Economics & Finance, Insurance Europe